 Snorting or injecting drugs can pose serious health risks and quicken the onset of addiction.

-Most users consume prescription stimulants orally; however, users taking the drugs to get high may resort to snorting it or even injecting it to experience more intense effects.
+Most users consume prescription stimulants orally; however, users taking the drugs to get high may resort to snorting or inhaling it or even injecting it to experience more intense effects.
 These methods can pose serious health risks and quicken the onset of addiction.3

 According to the National Institute on Drug Abuse (NIDA), abuse of prescription stimulants like Dexedrine is increasing,9 with many young people abusing them after receiving/purchasing them from a friend or relative.
 Stimulant misuse can have serious consequences, including high blood pressure and other cardiovascular problems, headache, panic attacks, and even suicidal or homicidal thoughts.1